 We regularly implement business process improvement and information technology initiatives intended to optimize our operational and financial performance.
 Transitioning to these new or upgraded processes and systems requires significant capital investments and personnel resources.
 Implementation is also highly dependent on the coordination of numerous employees, contractors and software and system providers.
 The interdependence of these processes and systems is a significant risk to the successful completion and continued refinement of these initiatives, and the failure of any aspect could have a material adverse effect on the functionality of our overall business.
-We may also experience difficulties in implementing or operating our new or upgraded business processes or information technology systems, including, but not limited to, ineffective or inefficient operations, significant system failures, system outages, delayed shipments, excess inventory and interruptions of operations resulting in lost sales and/or profits.
+We may also experience difficulties in implementing or operating our new or upgraded business processes or information technology systems, including, but not limited to, ineffective or inefficient operations, significant system failures, system outages, delayed implementation and loss of system availability, which could lead to increased implementation and/or operational costs, loss or corruption of data, delayed shipments, excess inventory and interruptions of operations resulting in lost sales and/or profits.